University of California students, professors and staff sue the Trump administration

 According to the lawsuit, the Trump administration has made several demands in its proposed settlement offer to UCLA, including giving government access to faculty, student, and staff data, releasing admissions and hiring data, ending diversity scholarships, banning overnight demonstrations on university property and cooperating with immigration enforcement.

-The Department of Justice didn’t immediately respond to a request for comment, nor did the office of the UC system's president.
+The Department of Justice didn’t immediately respond to a request for comment.

 Stett Holbrook, a spokesman for the University of California system, said that while the university is not involved in the lawsuit, it is part of numerous legal and advocacy efforts to restore and maintain funding.

-Note: This story has been updated to remove an incorrect reference to the UC system not commenting.